git-hulk/lua-resty-router/README.md

 Name
 ====

-lua-resty-router - Lua http router for the ngx_lua based on the cosocket API
+lua-resty-router - Lua http router for the ngx_lua

 Table of Contents
 =================